OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 ### Database {#ConfiguringOctopusforHighAvailability-Database}

-Each Octopus Server node stores project, environment and deployment-related data in a shared Microsoft SQL Server database.
+Each Octopus Server node stores project, environment and deployment-related data in a shared Microsoft SQL Server Database.
 Since this database is shared, it's important that the database server is also highly available.

 From the Octopus perspective, how the database is made highly available is really up to you; to Octopus, it's just a connection string.
 We are not experts on SQL Server high availability, so if you have an on-site DBA team, we recommend using them.
 There are many [options for high availability with SQL Server](https://msdn.microsoft.com/en-us/library/ms190202.aspx), and [Brent Ozar also has a fantastic set of resources on SQL Server Failover Clustering](http://www.brentozar.com/sql/sql-server-failover-cluster/) if you are looking for an introduction and practical guide to setting it up.